DeepankarH/SoC-Mid-Term-report/README.md

 A mapping is essentially a key-value store for storing and looking up data.
  To communicate to another contract on the blockchain that we don't own, first we need to define an interface.

 #SoC End Term Report
 We create a contract in that we define a struct that has all the important information regarding the certificate.
+Now we use mapping to store certificates named certificates.
+Every certificate is indexed with unique identifier.
+An event is emitted(certificateGenerated) after every certificate generation, frontend apps or dApps can listen to this to know when a certificate is issued.
+Then we write a function(generateCertificate) to generate a certificate, it checks if a certificate with the given ID already exists and, if not, creates a new certificate and stores it in the mapping.
+It also emits the certificateGenerated event.
+Then we write a function (getCertificate), it retrives the details it returns the information associated with the certificate, it also checks if certifiacte with the given id exists or not.
+We write a function to check if certificate with given id exists, by checking the length of the IPFS hash associated with it.
+If the length is non-zero, the certificate is considered verified.